Roadmap

 As you complete tasks, check them off here!
 The tasks don't need to be done well to be considered completed here: the Bevy community is very good at cleaning up loose strings as we work.

-Feel free to tackle any listed item in any order: foundations and primitives can often be built out well before the features that need them are in place.
 This list is not "all of the features that the editor will have": other stages will follow as these features are added.
 It's best not to plan too far in advance!

 Stage 0: Hello Project